Skip to Content

 If I haven’t dissuaded you yet from renting a car, go for something with four-wheel drive.
 Make sure you have good insurance and get a built-in GPS so you aren’t reliant on Google Maps.
 If you want to cover any long distances, consider replacing some of your driving with flights.

-small planes like this 12-seater are a common way to get around within costa rica.
+Small planes like this 12-seater are a common way to get around within costa rica.

 We took an internal flight from La Fortuna to Quepos.
 It’s only 150 miles but it’s a five-hour drive.
 The flight was a little barely an hour including time to change planes San Jose.